ethan-ck/Alexandria/Data Structures and Algorithms/Sort Algorithms.md

 With an array of [-15,22,59,30,1,7]
 	Bubble sort starts at the unsorted partition index.

-Buble Sort will start at the first index in the array and ask if -15 is greater than 22.
+Bubble Sort will start at the first index in the array and ask if -15 is greater than 22.
 It is not, so nothing changes.
 22 < 59, nothing changes.
 59 > 30, so the 59 and 30 are switched in the array.
 The logic continues until the 59 is the last integer in the array.

 Then, the first iteration is complete and there are now two partitions, the unsorted partition and the sorted partition.
 The cycle will then repeat.